Package 'RMallow'

 data(two.mode)

-Bi-modal Mallow's model fit to the APA data set.
+Two-mode Mallows model fit to APA election data

 Description